ledeuns/curldump/templates/index.md

 * To upload a stream :
   `curl http://curldu.mp | curl -T - curldu.mp`

+* To protect access to your file with HTTP basic authentication :
+  `curl -u user:password -T /home/myfile curldu.mp`
+(better use HTTPS for safety)

 curldu.mp returns a (list of) URLs.
 To get a shorter URL, send the *X-SHORT: yes* HTTP header :
   `curl -H "X-SHORT: yes" -T /home/myfile curldu.mp`